 - Broken Aesop: The movie makes the cases that doctors should care for their patients emotionally as well as physically, but midway through the movie getting too close to a patient causes Carin to be killed.
 This is made worse because Patch treats his deadly mistake as merely something to overcome, rather than learning from it to evolve his craft.

 - Bunny-Ears Lawyer: Patch does numerous "funny" things at the hospital, annoying Dean Walcott, but Patch's grades are among the highest in the class.
 Which is even stranger considering that he never studies or is shown on-camera utilizing medical knowledge.

 - Comedy as a Weapon: Patch believes in helping patients through humour and laughter.

 - Driven to Suicide: Patch's attempted suicide is what kickstarts the story.
-He attempts it again later on.
+He nearly attempts it again later on.

-- Dr. Jerk: Every single one of the doctors.. except Patch Adams is cold and refers to patients by their room number or disease and even in one scene discuss amputating a patient's leg in a very casual way while the poor patient is lying right next to them.
+- Dr. Jerk: Every single one of the doctors, except Patch Adams, is cold and refers to patients by their room number or disease and even in one scene discuss amputating a patient's leg in a very casual way while the poor patient is lying right next to them.